 In this day and age, there is absolutely no reason to be bored.
-You can do so many great things in your spare time to improve your knowledge, wealth, creativity, fitness, or even help those around you.
+You can do many great things in your spare time to improve your knowledge, wealth, creativity, and fitness, or even help those around you.

 Boredom and idleness can be tremendous opportunities for creative and hard-working people.

 People succeed in life and love because they put their boredom to work and take advantage of their downtime.
 Boredom is an opportunity because it indicates you have the extra time to improve yourself or learn something.

 Successful people use their boredom for self-improvement.
 Unsuccessful people sit around and complain about boredom.

 Our Favorite Things To Do When Bored

 - Listen to Audiobooks